 - FX fees.
 These are usually due on international share deals.
 FX fees on platforms such as Hargreaves Lansdown and AJ Bell Youinvest are around 1% of the trade’s value.

 - Annual custody fees.
-These are annual account fees and they vary significantly among brokers.
+Share are a type of investment where there are also annual account fees that can vary significantly among brokers.
 Hargreaves Lansdown, for example, charges 0.45% per year, capped at £45 per year (£200 for SIPPs).
 By contrast, Freetrade has no fees for its basic General Investing Account.

 - Entry/exit fees.
 Most providers do not charge these but some providers do.